zemetskiym/zemetskiym/README.md

 ## Hi there, I'm Matthew 👋

 <p>Highly motivated front-end developer with a passion for creating visually stunning and intuitive user interfaces.
-Proficient in HTML, CSS, JavaScript, React, Next.js, and Tailwind.
 Proven ability to deliver high-quality, scalable solutions that drive business growth.
 Strong collaborator and communicator, dedicated to staying up-to-date with the latest industry trends and technologies.
 Results-oriented, with a track record of delivering on-time and within budget.
 Emphasizing on Agile methodologies and Test-Driven Development (TDD) to ensure the end-product meets the client's needs.</p>

 <hr>